-Are a group of complex carbohydrates that are made up of a more simple monosaccharides
+Polysaccharides are a group of complex Carbohydrates that are made up of several simple monosaccharides.
+The Carbohydrates can be simple or complex.

 - Monosaccharides